Symplectic billiards for pairs of polygons: The symplectic billiard map on pairs of polygons

-For a non-convex polygon $P$ there is a ``non-convex vertex'', i.e.~a vertex that lies in the interior of the convex hull of the polygon, as for example in Figure \ref{fig:map_not_defined}.
-In this case there may exist trajectories that end in this vertex but for which we cannot consider a trajectory starting in this vertex in the reversed direction because the billiard map is not well-defined in this case, that is, the map is not reversible.
-In this situation we need to consider both choices of starting a billiard trajectory and continue as in the convex case. \end{remark}

-In order to show that $N$ is a null set it is helpful to consider the filled set of vertices $F$ defined next.
-This set will be of importance also in the the periodicity criterion Theorem \ref{theorem:F_finite} below.
+It is also helpful to consider the filled set of vertices $F$ defined next.
+This set will be of importance also in the periodicity criterion Theorem \ref{theorem:F_finite} below.
 The idea is to go from all vertices of $P_\pm$ in all directions tangent to $P_\mp$ and collect the intersections with $P_\pm$ and repeat the process.
+In contrast, in $C$ we only take directions of actual symplectic billiard trajectories into account.
 From the above description it is then clear that the filled set of vertices contains the set $C$ of critical points, i.e.~$C\subset F$.

 \begin{definition} We set $V_0^\pm:=V_\pm$ and define recursively for $i \in \N$

 The filled set of vertices is

 \end{definition}